mikakallberg/Project-Portfolio-5-DRF/testing.md

    - View for other authorized users, no edit functionality on posts.
    - After refactoring:
       - test entire crud functionality and view from nonowner view.
+   - After adding like_id to posts, testing to see if create and delete like functions successfully.
 - Testing done on comments:
    - Creating, editing and deleting post as authorized user.
    -Accessing comment as other authenticated user.
 Read only.